-- Demonstrate an ability to gather evidence-based and authentic information from reliable sources.
+- Gather evidence-based and authentic information from reliable sources.

-- Demonstrate an ability to evaluate the accuracy and reliability of sources, data and other evidence.
+- Evaluate the accuracy and reliability of sources, data and other evidence.

-- Demonstrate an ability to create news accounts that accurately convey the substance and importance of the evidence.
+- Create news accounts that accurately convey the substance and importance of the evidence.

 - Articulate the norms and values of socially responsible journalism and understand relationships between journalism, law, ethics and society.